|

 World War II had left Europe devastated.
 A staggering 40 million people were killed in World War II.
 German cities had been levelled by the Allied strategic bombing.
 Fighting on the Eastern Front had also destroyed cities in Russia and Eastern Europe.
 The economies were prostrate.
 Jobs did not exist and capital was scarce to revitalise the economies.
 The performance of the Communists in the Resistance had increased their prestige.
 The desperate economic conditions also increased support for the Communists.
 After the War, the Communists were one of the largest political parties throughout Western Europe, especially in France and Italy.
 Only in Germany where people feared the Russians did the Communists not build an electoral threat.
 In an effort to promote economic recovery, the United States implemented the Marshall Plan.
 (It was not called the Truman Plan because that would have doomed it in the Republican controlled American Congress.)
 The Plan was proposed by American Secretary of State George C. Marshall in 1947.
 Eventually over $12 billion (in 1948 dollars) was provided.
 This assistance is generally credited with helping to launch the European economic recovery.
 Some authors down play the importance of the Marshall Plan, maintaining that the recovery was already well underway.
 [Hitchcock] Marshall Plan assistance was offered to Russia and the Eastern European satellites.
 Stalin, suspicious of American intentions, rejected the offer and speeded the establishment of Stalinist regimes throughout Eastern Europe.
 [Hitchcock]

-One historian charges that Stalin was preparing an invasion of Western Europe and knew that would be a dissater for the Soviet Union.
+One historian charges that Stalin was planning much more than a purge or pohgram and was preparing an invasion of Western Europe and knew that would be a dissater for the Soviet Union.
 [Radzinski] The historical record supporting this is weak.
 We don't discount it, but have not seen sufficent evidence to support it.
 Suposedly the deportation of Soviet Jews was a step toward raising tensions with the West.
-As was the so-called Doctor's Plot
+As was the so-called Doctors' Plot.
+Stalin believed as Hitler did that Jews had enormous influence in world finance and American society.

 Stalin died at 9:50 p.m. on March 5, 1953.
 Controversy swirls around Stalin's death.
+There were no shortage of individuals even in his inner circle that hated him.
+Stalin’s two grown children were aware of how he treated their nother.
+His abuse hadled to her suicide.
+He had Foreign Minister Molotov's wife arrested and committed to the Gulag.
+We know that Khrushchev was fully aware of Stalin’s crimes.
+(He had participated in them.)
+NKVD Chief Beria had been publicly humiliated by Stalin and fully aware of the fate of previous office holders.
 Some maintain that he was poisoned.
 Others that his Politboro colleagues witheld medication after the stroke.
-KVD chief Lavrenti Beria (1899-1953) was susposedly a key ploter.
+Lavrenti Beria (1899-1953) is most commonly identified as a key ploter.
 Of course Beria had more than World War III to worry about.
 He knew that Stalin periodically disposed of his secret police chiefs so that details of his crimes died with them.
-Thus he appears to have struck first.
 There is considerable reason to believe that Beria poisoned Stalin.
 Beria is believed to have put rat poison in Stalin's wine.
 Beria was apparently concerned with good reason that diappointments in the H-bomb program had caused Stalin to prepare for his arrest.
 Here Beria struck first.
 Stalin reportedly vomited blood for 3 days.
-[Reed] There was no doctor present competent to treat him.
-This was an indirect conswquence of the Doctor's Plot that he himself had dreamed up.
+[Reed] There was no doctor present.
+This was an indirect consequence of the Doctor's Plot that Stlain himself had dreamed up.
 Thus when he fell ill there was no doctor fully competent to treat him.
 He was in bed and no body dare give him a so mush as an aspirin.
-Nor were his Kremlin toddies anxious to assist.
+His Kremlin toddies anxious to assist.
 Everyone feared him and what would happen if he should die while they treated him.

 Stalin was the longest ruling Soviet leader.
 Soviet radio began to issue grave account's of Stalin's health (March 2).
 Stalin at 73 years of age suffered Tass repoted was a cerebral hemorrhage.
-Thousands lined up in the snow to see Stalin's body alying in state.
-The crowds were so large that some people died in the press to see the Soviet leader.
+The Soviet propaganda machine had succeeded to an extent that many inside Russia venerated him as a virtual god.
+(An interesting outcome given the Soviet athiest campaign.)
+Coomunists worldwide looked up to him.
+The result was an outpouring of grief that bordered on religious hysteria.
+Thousands in Moscow lined up in the snow to see Stalin's body laying in state.
+The crowds were so large that some people died in the press to see their leader.
 Some estimates are as high as 500 deaths.
 Stalin was interred next to Lennin in the Red Square mosoleum.
 Three speeches were made, by Georgy Malenkov, Lavrenty Beria, and Vyacheslav Molotov.

 Beria in the annals of the 20th century is a man so monsterous that he is approached only by Himmler.
 In the end, Beria 's role in Stalin's death, whatever it may have been, did him no good.
 His colleagues were more than aware of what Beria hd in mind.
 Before Beria could effectively use the NKVD to place himself in power, his Politboro colleagues expelled him from the Party before he could use the NKVD to seize power himself.
 They then had him tried and executed.